Edge of Seventeen: Composition and lyrics

-Throughout the song, a distinctive 16th note guitar riff is played by Waddy Wachtel, progressing through C, D, and E-minor chords.
-During the bridge, the chords alternate twice between E-minor and C. Wachtel claimed that The Police's "Bring On the Night" was the inspiration for the riff.

 As is typical of Nicks' songs, the lyrics are highly symbolic.
 Nicks has said that the white-winged dove represents the spirit leaving the body on death, and some of the verses capture her experience of the days leading up to her uncle Jonathan's death.
+During the recording session for "Edge of Seventeen", someone from Nicks' backing band recommended that they emulate the guitar riff The Police's "Bring On the Night", although guitarist Waddy Wachtel was unfamiliar with the song.

+"I had never heard "Bring On the Night," and at that session they told me they were going to do this song based on this feel.
+I had heard something about the Police, but I didn't know what they were talking about.
+Then about two years ago, I had the radio on, and on comes what sounds like "Edge of Seventeen" – and all of a sudden, there's Sting's voice!
+I thought, 'We ripped them off completely!'
+I called Stevie that night and said, 'Listen to me, don't ever do that again!'"

 Reception

 Record World praised the song for its "powerful lyrics, a percolating rhythm section and Stevie's throaty vocal."
+Author Zoë Howe, who wrote the Stevie Nicks – Visions, Dreams and Rumours biography, has described the song as being about "transforming and elevating the feelings of grief and soaring above them with strength" and having "a perfect combination of tough rock 'n' roll grit, raw emotion and full-beam, strut-about-in-platform-boots rock queen glamour."

 Chart performance

 "Edge of Seventeen" peaked at No. 11 on the US Billboard Hot 100 for two weeks in April 1982.
 The live version on the B-side reached No. 26 on Billboard's Mainstream Rock chart.
 The original album version of the song had previously made the top five of Billboard's Mainstream Rock chart in 1981, peaking at No. 4.
 "Edge of Seventeen" also peaked at No. 11 on the RPM Top 100 Singles chart in Canada.

-The song was also covered on season 9 of The Voice by Amanda Ayala and Shelby Brown.
-Their cover entered the top 100 of the iTunes rock chart.

 The song entered the UK chart in 2021 following its use in a John Lewis commercial.